clebert/batis/README.md

 comparable to a biological virus.
 A virus is dependent on a host cell because it has no metabolism of its own.
 So, in a figurative sense, a host is also needed to make use of a functional stateless Hook.
-A host manages the state and side effects of a Hook and notifies a listener function of asynchronous state changes that should result in a re-render.
+A host manages the state and side effects of a Hook and notifies of asynchronous state changes that should result in a re-render.

 ## Getting started